NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Repository.md

 * **Experimental Strategy**: Experimental strategies used for molecular characterization of the cancer
 * **WGS Coverage**: Range of coverage for WGS aligned reads
 * **Data Category**: A high-level data file category, such as "Raw Sequencing Data" or "Transcriptome Profiling"
 * **Data Type**: Data file type, such as "Aligned Reads" or "Gene Expression Quantification".
-Data Type is more granular than Data Category
+Data Type is more granular than Data Category.
 * **Data Format**: Format of the data file
 * **Workflow Type**: Bioinformatics workflow used to generate or harmonize the data file
 * **Platform**: Technological platform on which experimental data was produced